I want to reduce my risk of stroke from AFib

-- You may have a higher risk of bleeding if you take SAVAYSA and take other medicines that increase your risk of bleeding, including: aspirin, long-term use of non-steroidal anti-inflammatory drugs (NSAIDs) and blood thinners (warfarin, heparin, or other medicines to prevent or treat blood clots).
+You may have a higher risk of bleeding if you take SAVAYSA and take other medicines that increase your risk of bleeding, including: aspirin, long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), blood thinners (warfarin, heparin, or other medicines to prevent or treat blood clots), selective serotonin reuptake inhibitors (SSRIs), and serotonin norepinephrine reuptake inhibitors (SNRIs).
 Tell your doctor if you take any of these medicines.
 Ask your doctor or pharmacist if you are not sure if your medicine is one listed above.

 If you take SAVAYSA and receive spinal anesthesia or have a spinal puncture, your doctor should watch you closely for symptoms of spinal or epidural blood clots.
 Tell your doctor right away if you have back pain, tingling, numbness (especially in your legs and feet), muscle weakness, loss of control of the bowels or bladder (incontinence).

 Do not take SAVAYSA if you currently have certain types of abnormal bleeding.